 Kahn’s interest in sculpture led to his experimentation with different mediums including wood, metal, glass and electronics.
 Over the next few years he worked in machine shops, jewelry shops and furniture manufacturers learning the tools and processes needed to make things.

 In 1984, he began making computer operated sculptures that would activate up to 5,000 light emitting diodes thus imparting movement to the sculptures.
 These pieces led to the development of more types of kinetic sculptures and were progress towards his ultimate goal of creating large kinetic outdoor pieces of sculpture that moved naturally, free from wires, lights and technology.

 His current kinetic sculpture collection, titled “Unseen Forces,” explores balance and gravity and the way almost imperceptible air currents interact with them.
 “Gravity, something thought to make things fall, is the motivating force and the element that holds these kinetic sculptures together,” Kahn says.

-The collection, which includes up to 35-foot high outdoor pieces composed of stainless steel, aluminum and titanium, combine Kahn’s 40 years of experience as a jeweler, machinist and wood worker.
+The collection, which includes up to 35-foot high outdoor pieces composed of stainless steel, aluminum and titanium, combine Kahn’s nearly 50 years of experience as a maker, jeweler, machinist and wood worker.